Venice:

 Guided

-tour of the Naval Museum and Hall of Ships.
+tour of the Naval Museum and Hall of Vessels.

 The Naval Museum comprises

-five floors of historical ships and models, providing a survey
+five floors of historical naval finds and models, providing

-of shipping through ten centuries of Venetian shipbuilding, including
+a survey of shipping through ten centuries of Venetian shipbuilding,

-the Bucintoro, the Doge's ceremonial barge.
-The visit is accompanied
+including the Bucintoro, the Doge's ceremonial barge.
+The visit

-by readings of a selection from the life of a pilgrim to the Holy
+is accompanied by readings of a selection from the life of a pilgrim

-Land on board a Venetian galley in the late 15th century.
-From the
+to the Holy Land on board a Venetian galley in the late 15th century.

 War and World War II, models of Armoured Motor Torpedo Boats (MAS)